Facts v Myths

 Throughout the Creation story, God looks over each thing and declares it “Good.”
 Humans, created last, were given stewardship over this good world and the generations to come.
 Today climate science offers the kind of wise Christian “dominion” the Bible teaches and Jesus sought.
 The broad Christian community can be an important moral and economic influence that pushes for policies to address the climate crisis.
 [Luke 12:22-32,Matthew 6:25-34, Matthew 25, Proverbs 1:20-22]

 Because God granted humans dominion over the earth, we can do with it what we want.
-The End Times makes it pointless to worry about the climate crisis.
+In these End Times of societal and spiritual upheaval, worrying about the climate crisis is pointless.
 By destroying our planet, destructive dominionists believe the sooner Jesus will return.
 It’s all part of God’s plan.

 IMMIGRATION